|

 solution to pollution is dilution!"
 I cannot emphasize enough the importance of

-for the long term.
-Sparing you the science lesson as this installment draws to
+successfully for the long term.
+Sparing you the science lesson as this

-quality, replacing necessary ones and neutralizing or removing all harmful ones.
+elements of water quality, replacing necessary ones and neutralizing or removing

-The filtration that we employ (living and man-made) is helpful and necessary for
+all harmful ones.
+The filtration that we employ (living and man-made) is helpful

-maintaining a tolerable if not healthy water quality for aquatic organisms.
-But
+and necessary for maintaining a tolerable if not healthy water quality for

 Whenever possible, install an overflow on your pond too.